Marlins finally get to go home after beating Blue Jays 14-11

 BUFFALO, N.Y.
+(AP) — If Magneuris Sierra and the Miami Marlins were looking for special souvenirs to bring home from their extra long road trip, they found them with a big extra-inning win and a hold on first place.

-(AP)Magneuris Sierra hit a go-ahead single in the 10th inning and the Miami Marlins overcame Toronto’s seven home runs to outlast the Blue Jays 14-11 Wednesday night in the final game of their season-opening, three-week road trip.
+Sierra hit a go-ahead single in the 10th inning and the Marlins overcame Toronto’s seven home runs to outlast the Blue Jays 14-11 Wednesday night in the final game of their season-opening, three-week odyssey.

+”It seems like the perfect game to end this trip, a game out of the ordinary,” Marlins manager Don Mattingly said.

+After this detour to Sahlen Field, Miami finally gets to play its pandemic-delayed opener at Marlins Park.

 Bo Bichette went 5 for 5 for the Blue Jays, a day after homering during a 10-inning win in their first game at their new Buffalo home.
 He connected again as Toronto became the fourth team in major league history to lose while slugging at least seven homers.